gilzow/ezsql/readme.txt

 1. This is a screenshot of the Plugin Settings and the Admin Menu with some example reports.

 == Changelog ==

+= 3.06.24 =
+* Created a second method for backups that uses the command line mysql.
+* Made compression optional and backup location changable.
+* Made restore function able to connect to external an DB.
+* Fixed shortcode to work with sanitize_title.

 = 3.06.14 =
 * Added a WP cron scheduler for hourly and daily backups.